Tropical Storm Cristina (1996): Meteorological history

-Preparations, Impact, and aftermath
+Preparations, impact, and aftermath

-On July 2, the Mexican government issued a tropical storm warning from the Mexico-Guatemala border to Punta Maldonado.
+On July 2, the Mexican government issued a tropical storm warning from the Mexico–Guatemala border to Punta Maldonado, Guerrero.
 Making landfall in the middle of the warning area, Cristina was the third storm to hit the region in less than two weeks.
 Tropical Storm Cristina dropped extremely heavy precipitation over southern Mexico and over 1,350 sites received rain.
-Many areas received more than 10 in of rainfall and a peak of 15.12 in fell in San Perdo Tapantepec.
+Many areas received more than 10 in of rainfall and a peak of 15.12 in fell in San Pedro Tapanatepec.

 One fisherman drowned, another went missing, and another was found alive after their fishing boat sank off the coast of Oaxaca.
-Flash flooding and mudslides in Oaxaca killed five and in Guerrero killed at least seven people died.
+Flash flooding and mudslides in Oaxaca killed five and in Guerrero at least seven people died.
 In the latter state, 51 communities were flooded, thus leaving 350 people homeless.
 In addition, 62 people were declared missing when eleven fishing boats were reported missing on July 2.
-On July 18, the President of Mexico had a meeting for the victims of Boris and Cristina in Acapulco.
+On July 18, President Zedillo held meetings with the victims of Hurricane Boris and Cristina in Tecpan and Acapulco.